ladecadence/VNoIP/README.md

     username = "user2@webmail.con"
     password = "SuperSecret"
     hostname = "otherhost.noip.com"
+    ip = "1.2.3.4"
     offline = "YES"
 ```

 The configuration file can contain several __[[hosts]]__ sections, each one with the update_url (always the same for No-IP.com hosts) and the user credentials and the hostname to update.
+An optional _ip_ field can be used to specify an IP address to set the hostname to (if not No-IP will use the ip address of the request).
 It also contains an _offline_ parameter that sets the No-Ip.com offline status of the hostname.

 The program can then be called from _Cron_ or _systemd/Timers_ to update the host(s) periodically.